 - Developing and strengthening collaborative regional parenting education Hubs

 The initiative’s partners believe that parents are their children’s first and most important teachers, and that investments in strong parenting are a critical strategy for ensuring that all children are ready to learn.

 In July 2010, the OPEC initiative launched six new regional parenting Hubs serving 12 counties.
 Since then, an expansion of OPEC increased the number of parenting education Hubs to 17, serving all 36 Oregon counties and Siskiyou County, CA. OPEC Hubs collaborate with community partners to build an infrastructure for parenting education and lead regional efforts to:

 - Develop strategic plans for meeting parenting education needs in their regions

 - Foster the normalization of participation in parenting education

-- Expand access to evidence-based and high quality programming for the universal audience of families with children ages 0-6
+- Expand access to evidence-based and high quality programming for the universal audience of families with children of all ages

 - Advance the use of best practices for program implementation

 - Evaluate common outcomes for participating parents